Blue Joule Corporation

 Software/Firmware

 If your work involves high precision embedded controls, you’re going to love what we do.
-We have over 4 decades of experience, and have worked on everything from military jets to tracking systems to semi-conductor manufacturing equipment!
-If you work in the defense or communications industry, you need to be taking advantage of us!
+We have over 4 decades of experience, and have worked on everything from high-precision tracking systems to aiming stabilization for optical analysis!
 We are based in the Tampa Bay, Florida area and service a global market with consulting, engineering, and design work.
 Whether you need electrical designs, custom engineering solutions, prototype development or embedded software, we’re the company to call.

 outstanding performance